Complete Guide to Al Wathba Wetland Reserve: Wildlife, Trails & Conservation Tips

 Al Wathba Wetland Reserve Wildlife, Trails & Conservation Tips

-One of the main attractions at Al Wathba is the Greater Flamingo population.
+One of the main attractions at Al Wathba is the large population of Greater Flamingos.

 Around 4,000 flamingos migrate and breed here annually, especially between October and April.